BenGravell/terra/README.md

 ## What is Terra?

-[Terra](https://terra-country-recommender.streamlit.app/) is an app designed to help you answer the question *"which country should I live in?"*
+Terra is an app designed to help you answer the question *"which country should I live in?"*

 Use data to decide which country is right **for you**.
 Terra takes your personal preferences regarding Culture Fit, Planet Happiness, Social Progress, Human Freedom, and Language into account and recommends one or more countries that match.

-See the "Help" section in [the app](https://terra-country-recommender.streamlit.app/) for more details.
+See the "Help" section for more details.